Personal Loan Fees Explained: Your Guide

 Key considerations

-- May apply alongside a late payment fee
+- May apply in addition to a late payment fee

-- Maintaining a buffer in your account can help avoid this
+- Maintaining a buffer in the repayment account may help reduce the likelihood of failed payments

 Payment processing fee